Leica CL versus Fujifilm X-T20

 An illustration of the physical size and weight of the Leica CL and the Fujifilm X-T20 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is considerably smaller (96 percent) than the Leica CL.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is somewhat smaller (4 percent) than the Leica CL.
 Moreover, the X-T20 is markedly lighter (5 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the X-T20 are weather-sealed.